University of Kansas

 • A KU + Transfer Cumulative GPA of at least 2.75

 • Students must meet requirements to begin and progress through professional coursework blocks.
-For information regarding Transition Points #1-#4.
+Visit Transition Points #1-#4 for more information.

 • A maximum of 75 hours may be transferred to KU from community colleges.
 Students should be aware that 45 junior/senior credit hours are required for completion of the bachelor’s degree; 30 of those hours must be at KU; and community college courses do not transfer as junior/senior hours.